2019 FELS TALK

-FELS, the Foundation for Educators at Lincoln-Sudbury Regional High School, will present its annual FELS Talk on Thursday, April 12, 2018, at 7pm in the Virginia Kirshner Auditorium at Lincoln-Sudbury, 390 Lincoln Road, Sudbury, Massachusetts.
+FELS, the Foundation for Educators at Lincoln-Sudbury Regional High School, will present its annual FELS Talk on Thursday, March 28, 2018, at 7pm in the Lecture Hall at Lincoln-Sudbury, 390 Lincoln Road, Sudbury, Massachusetts.

-Admission will be $10 per person.
+Admission will be $10 per person, $5 for students.
 All proceeds will benefit the Foundation for Educators at Lincoln-Sudbury, www.FELSGrant.org.

 FELS is a non-profit organization that awards enrichment grants to Lincoln-Sudbury High School faculty and staff to pursue their professional and personal interests and passions.
 FELS was founded in 2000 to offer parents a tangible way to show their appreciation to the L-S professional staff for the unflagging dedication, tireless effort, and genuine caring they routinely offer our children.
 The FELS Talk was designated The Faye Goldberg-Scheff Memorial Lecture in 2012, to honor the memory of Goldberg-Scheff, a cherished member of the FELS Board.